 Dark red hair looks fantastic on Afro-textured hair and complements deep skin tones too.
 However, the chemicals involved in dyeing your hair can disrupt your curl pattern as well as cause drying and breakage.
 To maintain your natural hair through the process, choose an ammonia-free color like a semi-permanent tint, and avoid bleaching if possible.
-Finally, regularly apply a deep-conditioning treatment and always use sulfate-free shampoo and conditioner.
+Finally, regularly apply a deep-conditioning treatment and always use sulphate-free shampoo and conditioner.

-19. Dark Red Hair with Copper Highlights
+19. Dark Red Hair + Copper Highlights